Bachelor of Music

 - Music therapy, or

-- Music performance.
+- Music performance, including Jazz.

-Students will be studying with faculty members who are nationally and internationally recognized.
+Students will study with faculty members who are nationally and internationally recognized.
 Courses in music theory and musicology are part of the exploration of music as are private instruction, ensemble and chamber music opportunities.
 All students pursuing the B.M. degree will perform a senior recital on their primary instrument/voice.
 In addition, performance majors will also complete a junior recital and music composition majors will also give a music composition recital.

 With this degree, students can go on to pursue graduate studies in music, establish private studios, audition for music ensembles, or create their own paths in music or music-related endeavors.
 Individuals who complete the music therapy program are eligible to take the national music therapy board certification examination.
 The music therapy major does not lead to licensure to teach music in public schools.